MengGuo/Jackal_Velodyne_Duke/navigation/README.md

 which basically activate the move_base node with the appropriate configuration parameters for the jackal dynamic model, sensor model, local and global planner.
 More details can be found here.

-Then in your workstation, run Rviz with the configuration I navigation:
+Then in your workstation, run Rviz with the configuration  navigation:

 Try to click on the 2D navigation and set the goal point behind an obstacle, you will see that Jackal follows a straight path and collide into the obstacle.
 Since move_base is designed to handle both static and dynamic obstacles, there is something wrong with the interface.